isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/how-event-handlers-work-together.md

 mtps_version: v=office.15
 localization_priority: Normal
 ms.openlocfilehash: e772e93f27d6bb5f30d865e3435d4bde6bdc5e73
-ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
+ms.sourcegitcommit: 8fe462c32b91c87911942c188f3445e85a54137c
-ms.translationtype: Auto
+ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 01/17/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "28722907"
+ms.locfileid: "32291922"
 ---
 # <a name="how-event-handlers-work-together"></a>Zusammenspiel von Ereignishandlern

-**Betrifft**: Access 2013, Office 2013
+**Gilt für**: Access 2013, Office 2013

 Wenn Sie nicht in Visual Basic programmieren, müssen, unabhängig davon, ob Sie tatsächlich alle Ereignisse verarbeiten, alle Ereignishandler für die Ereignisse **Connection** und **Recordset** implementiert werden.
 Der Implementierungsaufwand hängt von der Programmiersprache ab.
 Weitere Informationen finden Sie unter [ADO-Ereignisinstanziierung nach Sprache](https://docs.microsoft.com/office/client-developer/access/desktop-database-reference/ado-event-instantiation-by-language-ado).

-## <a name="paired-event-handlers"></a>Kombinierte Ereignishandler
+## <a name="paired-event-handlers"></a>Paarweise Ereignishandler

-Jedem Will-Ereignishandler ist ein Complete-Ereignishandler zugeordnet.
-Wenn z.
-B. durch die Anwendung der Wert eines Felds geändert wird, wird der WillChangeField-Ereignishandler aufgerufen.
-Wenn die Änderung akzeptabel ist, bleibt der adStatus-Parameter unverändert, und die Operation wird ausgeführt.
-Wenn die Operation abgeschlossen ist, wird die Anwendung durch ein FieldChangeComplete-Ereignis benachrichtigt, dass die Operation beendet ist.
-Wenn sie erfolgreich abgeschlossen wurde, enthält adStatus den Wert adStatusOK; andernfalls enthält adStatus den Wert adStatusErrorsOccurred, und Sie müssen das Error-Objekt überprüfen, um die Ursache des Fehlers zu ermitteln.
+Each Will event handler has an associated Complete event handler.
+For example, when your application changes the value of a field, the **WillChangeField** event handler is called.
+If the change is acceptable, your application leaves the **adStatus** parameter unchanged and the operation is performed.
+When the operation completes, a **FieldChangeComplete** event notifies your application that the operation has finished.
+If it completed successfully, **adStatus** contains **adStatusOK**; otherwise, **adStatus** contains **adStatusErrorsOccurred** and you must check the **Error** object to determine the cause of the error.

 Wenn **WillChangeField** aufgerufen wird, ermitteln Sie möglicherweise, dass die Änderung nicht vorgenommen werden soll.
 Legen Sie in diesen Fall **adStatus** auf **adStatusCancel** fest.
 Die Operation wird abgebrochen, und das **FieldChangeComplete** -Ereignis empfängt für **adStatus** den Wert **adStatusErrorsOccurred**.
 Das **Error** -Objekt enthält **adErrOperationCancelled**, sodass dem **FieldChangeComplete** -Handler mitgeteilt wird, dass die Operation abgebrochen wurde.
 Sie müssen jedoch den Wert des **adStatus** -Parameters vor dem Ändern überprüfen, da das Festlegen von **adStatus** auf **adStatusCancel** keine Auswirkung hat, wenn der Parameter bei Beginn des Verfahrens auf **adStatusCantDeny** festgelegt war.

-Manchmal wird von einer Operation mehr als ein Ereignis ausgelöst.
-Beispielsweise verfügt das Recordset-Objekt über kombinierte Ereignisse für Field- und Record-Änderungen.
-Wenn der Wert eines Field-Objekts von der Anwendung geändert wird, wird der WillChangeField-Ereignishandler aufgerufen.
-Wenn durch ihn bestimmt wird, dass die Operation fortgesetzt werden kann, wird außerdem der WillChangeRecord-Ereignishandler ausgelöst.
-Wenn auch durch diesen Handler das Fortsetzen des Ereignisses zugelassen wird, wird die Änderung vorgenommen, und die Ereignishandler FieldChangeComplete und RecordChangeComplete werden aufgerufen.
-Da die Reihenfolge, in der die Will-Ereignishandler für eine bestimmte Operation aufgerufen werden, nicht definiert ist, sollten Sie das Schreiben von Code vermeiden, der davon abhängt, dass Handler in einer bestimmten Reihenfolge aufgerufen werden.
+Sometimes an operation can raise more than one event.
+For example, the **Recordset** object has paired events for **Field** changes and **Record** changes.
+When your application changes the value of a **Field**, the **WillChangeField** event handler is called.
+If it determines that the operation can continue, the **WillChangeRecord** event handler is also raised.
+If this handler also allows the event to continue, the change is made and the **FieldChangeComplete** and **RecordChangeComplete** event handlers are called.
+The order in which the Will event handlers for a particular operation are called is not defined, so you should avoid writing code that depends on calling handlers in a particular sequence.

-In Fällen, in denen mehrere Will-Ereignisse ausgelöst werden, wird die Operation möglicherweise durch eines der Ereignisse abgebrochen.
-Wenn die Anwendung z.
-B. den Wert eines Field-Objekts ändert, werden normalerweise die Ereignishandler WillChangeField und WillChangeRecord aufgerufen.
-Wenn die Operation jedoch im ersten Ereignishandler abgebrochen wird, wird sofort der diesem zugeordnete Complete-Handler mit adStatusOperationCancelled aufgerufen.
-Der zweite Handler wird nie aufgerufen.
-Wenn jedoch durch den ersten Ereignishandler die Fortsetzung des Ereignisses zugelassen wird, wird der andere Ereignishandler aufgerufen.
-Wenn dann von diesem die Operation abgebrochen wird, werden wie in den vorherigen Beispielen beide Complete-Ereignisse aufgerufen.
+In instances when multiple Will events are raised, one of the events might cancel the pending operation.
+For example, when your application changes the value of a **Field**, both **WillChangeField** and **WillChangeRecord** event handlers would normally be called.
+However, if the operation is canceled in the first event handler, its associated Complete handler is immediately called with **adStatusOperationCancelled**.
+The second handler is never called.
+If, however, the first event handler allows the event to proceed, the other event handler will be called.
+If it then cancels the operation, both Complete events will be called as in the earlier examples.

-## <a name="unpaired-event-handlers"></a>Nicht kombinierte Ereignishandler
+## <a name="unpaired-event-handlers"></a>Nicht gekoppelte Ereignishandler

-Solange der dem Ergebnis übergebene Status nicht adStatusCantDeny entspricht, können Sie Ereignisbenachrichtigungen für ein Ereignis deaktivieren, indem Sie adStatusUnwantedEvent im Status-Parameter zurückgeben.
-Wenn z.
-B. der Complete-Ereignishandler zum ersten Mal aufgerufen wird, können Sie adStatusUnwantedEvent zurückgeben.
-Anschließend empfangen Sie nur Will-Ereignisse.
-Manche Ereignisse können jedoch aus mehreren Gründen ausgelöst werden.
-In diesem Fall hat das Ereignis einen Reason-Parameter.
-Wenn Sie adStatusUnwantedEvent zurückgeben, empfangen Sie für dieses Ereignis nur dann keine Benachrichtigungen mehr, wenn sie aus dem jeweiligen Grund auftreten.
-Mit anderen Worten: Sie empfangen potenziell Benachrichtigungen für jeden möglichen Grund, durch den das Ereignis ausgelöst werden kann.
+Solange der an das Ereignis übergebene Status nicht **adStatusCantDeny festgelegt**ist, können Sie Ereignisbenachrichtigungen für jedes Ereignis deaktivieren, indem Sie **adStatusUnwantedEvent** im Parameter *Status* zurückgeben.
+For example, when your Complete event handler is called the first time, you can return **adStatusUnwantedEvent**.
+You will subsequently receive only Will events.
+However, some events can be triggered for more than one reason.
+In diesem Fall hat das Ereignis einen *reason* -Parameter.
+When you return **adStatusUnwantedEvent**, you will stop receiving notifications for that event only when they occur for that particular reason.
+In other words, you will potentially receive notification for each possible reason that the event could be triggered.

-Einzelne Will-Ereignishandler können hilfreich sein, wenn Sie die Parameter überprüfen möchten, die in einer Operation verwendet werden sollen.
-Sie können diese Operationsparameter ändern oder die Operation abbrechen.
+Single Will event handlers can be useful when you want to examine the parameters that will be used in an operation.
+You can modify those operation parameters or cancel the operation.

-Lassen Sie alternativ die Benachrichtigung für Complete-Ereignisse aktiviert.
-Wenn der erste Will-Ereignishandler aufgerufen wird, geben Sie adStatusUnwantedEvent zurück.
-Anschließend empfangen Sie nur Complete-Ereignisse.
+Alternatively, leave Complete event notification enabled.
+When your first Will event handler is called, return **adStatusUnwantedEvent**.
+You will subsequently receive only Complete events.

-Einzelne Complete-Ereignishandler können hilfreich sein beim Verwalten asynchroner Operationen.
-Jede asynchrone Operation hat ein entsprechendes Complete-Ereignis.
+Single Complete event handlers can be useful for managing asynchronous operations.
+Each asynchronous operation has an appropriate Complete event.

 Beispielsweise kann das Auffüllen eines großen [Recordset](recordset-object-ado.md)-Objekts viel Zeit beanspruchen.
-Wenn die Anwendung entsprechend geschrieben ist, können Sie einen Vorgang starten und andere Verarbeitung fort.
+Wenn die Anwendung ordnungsgemäß geschrieben ist, können Sie einen Vorgang starten und mit anderer Verarbeitung fortfahren.
 Sie werden schließlich benachrichtigt, wenn das **Recordset** mit einem **ExecuteComplete** -Ereignis aufgefüllt ist.

 ## <a name="single-event-handlers-and-multiple-objects"></a>Einzelne Ereignishandler und mehrere Objekte